HengLan/PlanarTrack/tracking_result/readme.txt

 OneDrive: https://1drv.ms/u/s!AiNXDMvtaw5JjhKFNwTS7qLgMqlA?e=WOOPDh

-Afterwards, unzip the downloaded file of tracking results and place all the files under this folder.
+Afterwards, unzip the downloaded file of tracking results and place all the files under current folder (i.e., /PlanarTrack/tracking_result/).

+If you want to test your own tracker, please simply your tracking results (package your tracking results into a folder named by your tracker) at this folder.